-We believe that Mr. Coviello should serve as a member of the Board due to his leadership experience, including as CEO of a publicly traded company, his extensive financial expertise and accounting background and his considerable experience in technology and cyber security.
-Mr. Graylin, 50, has been a director since November 2015 and was a non-voting Board observer from July 2015 to November 2015.
-He has been Chairman and CEO of OV Loop, Inc., a voice first communications and commerce company, since 2018.
+We believe that Mr. Coviello should serve as a member of the Board due to his leadership experience, including as CEO of a publicly-traded company, his extensive financial expertise and accounting background and his considerable experience in technology and cyber security.

+Mr. Graylin, 51, has been a director since November 2015 and was a non-voting Board observer from July 2015 to November 2015.
+He has been Chairman and CEO of OV Loop, Inc., an Omni Commerce company with 1-Tap or Handsfree Messaging & Payments on virtually any device, anywhere, since 2018.
+He is also Executive Chairman and CEO of Indigo Technologies, Inc., a provider of breakthrough Ultra-Efficient EV & Energy Management technologies.
 Prior thereto, Mr. Graylin was Global Co-General Manager of Samsung Pay, the mobile payment platform of Samsung Electronics America, Inc., from February 2015 to April 2018.
-From 2012 to 2015, he was Founder and CEO of LoopPay, Inc., a mobile payment company; from 2007 to 2012, he was Founder and CEO of Roam Data, Inc., a developer of mobile point of sale software; from 2002 to 2007, he was Founder, Chairman and CEO of Way Systems, Inc.; and from 2000 to 2001, he was Founder and CEO of Entitlenet, Inc. Mr. Graylin served in the United States Navy as a Nuclear Submarine Officer from 1992 to 1998.
-He currently serves on the boards of directors of several privately held high-tech startups including: Nucleus Scientific, Inc., an innovative EV and electrification company; People Power, Inc., an IoT (internet of things) services company managed by artificial intelligence for home automation, security and senior care; and PayFi, Inc., a real-time payment company.
+From 2012 to 2015, he was Founder and CEO of LoopPay, Inc., a mobile payment company; from 2007 to 2012, he was Founder and CEO of Roam Data, Inc., a developer of mobile point of sale software; from 2002 to 2007, he was Founder, Chairman and CEO of Way Systems, Inc.; and from 2000 to 2001, he was Founder and CEO of Entitlenet, Inc Mr. Graylin served in the United States Navy as a Nuclear Submarine Officer from 1992 to 1998.
+He currently serves on the boards of directors of several privately held high-tech startups including: People Power, Inc., an IoT (internet of things) services company managed by artificial intelligence for home automation, security and senior care; PayFi, Inc., a real-time payment company; and Global Unites, a non-profit organization training and equipping youths on conflict transformation and reconciliation in 15 countries.
 Mr. Graylin is currently a Connection Science Fellow with MIT's Media Lab, where he teaches part time on FinTech and Entrepreneurship.
-He received a B.S. in Electrical Engineering and Computer Science and a B.A. in Chinese Linguistics and Literature from the University of Washington; an M.B.A. from the Sloan School of Management, Massachusetts Institute of Technology; and an M.S. in Electrical Engineering and Computer Science from Massachusetts Institute of Technology.
+He received a B.S. in Electrical Engineering and Computer Science and a B.A. in Chinese Linguistics and Literature from the University of Washington; an M.B.A. from the Sloan School of Management, Massachusetts Institute of Technology; and an M.S. in Electrical Engineering and Computer Science from Massachusetts Institute of Technology